Fuellkrug Hat-trick Sends Dortmund Past Bochum And Into Top Four - UrduPoint

 Bynoe-Gittens then won a late penalty, which Fuellkrug converted for his third Bundesliga hat-trick.

-Marie Louise-Eta became the first female coach to take charge of a Bundesliga game as Union Berlin claimed a 1-0 home win over rock-bottom Darmstadt, lifting them five points clear of the relegation play-off place.
+Marie Louise-Eta, a female member of the coaching staff at Union Berlin, played a new role as the team claimed a 1-0 home win over rock-bottom Darmstadt, lifting them five points clear of the relegation play-off place.

-Union played with head coach Nenad Bjelica watching from the stands due to a three-match suspension for pushing Leroy Sane in the face during Wednesday's 1-0 loss to Bayern Munich, with assistant Eta taking his place in the dug-out.
+Union played with head coach Nenad Bjelica watching from the stands due to a three-match suspension for pushing Leroy Sane in the face during Wednesday's 1-0 loss to Bayern Munich.

+Eta was in the dug-out working alongside interim coach Danijel Jumic, and took charge of pre-game and post-match media duties in place of Bjelica.

 Benedict Hollerbach made the difference for the home side, controlling an Andras Schaefer pass and shooting through the legs of 'keeper Marcel Schuhen to open the scoring after 62 minutes.